Molnupiravir (MK-4482, EIDD-2801) Antiviral Description

-December 21, 2020 - Results of the research by scientists at the Institute of Biomedical Sciences, Georgia State University, have been published in Nature Microbiology.
+December 21, 2020 - The research by scientists at the Institute of Biomedical Sciences, Georgia State University, has been published in Nature Microbiology.
 And Indian researchers plan to apply to the drug regulator to conduct human trials with the drug.
 The antiviral drug Molnupiravir, or MK-4482/EIDD-2801, is taken orally.
 Molnupiravir is being developed by the biotechnology firm Ridgeback Biotherapeutics in collaboration with pharmaceutical firm Merck.

 December 5, 2020 - Researchers in the Institute for Biomedical Sciences at Georgia State University, led by Dr. Richard Plemper, found treating a SARS-CoV-2 infection with a new antiviral drug, MK-4482/EIDD-2801 or Molnupiravir, completely suppresses virus transmission within 24 hours.

 December 3, 2020 - Study: Therapeutically administered ribonucleoside analogue MK-4482/EIDD-2801 blocks SARS-CoV-2 transmission in ferrets.
 'We demonstrate high SARS-CoV-2 burden in nasal tissues and secretions, which coincided with efficient transmission through direct contact.
 Treatment of infected animals with MK-4482/EIDD-2801 twice a day significantly reduced the SARS-CoV-2 load in the upper respiratory tract and completely suppressed spread to untreated contact animals.
 This study identified oral MK-4482/EIDD-2801 as a promising antiviral countermeasure to break SARS-CoV-2 community transmission chains.'